purdue-tracelab/Exo_Fabric_Sensor_Controller/README.md

    To log soft sensor data alone, you can use `com_log_four_sensors.py` file.
    Make sure all FOUR sensors are connected, and the Python script will read data from pin 0 to pin 3.

-3. Another setup from UML NERVE team: Use esp-32 and Arduino BLE to build the Daq of the soft sensor.
+3. Another setup from UML NERVE team: Use esp-32 and Arduino BLE to build the DAQ of the soft sensor.
 [Details here](https://github.com/jacobbreen25/nsf_soft_sensor_data_collection).

-## This branch is used for replacing manual-input normalized peak torque (npt) with hip sensor reading
+## This branch is used for replacing manually tuned parameters with hip sensor readings
+1. Use the maximum hip extension (MHE) time to replace the rise time.
-Use the maximum hip extension (MHE) value to replace the normalized peak torque parameter.
+2. Use the maximum hip extension (MHE) value to replace the normalized peak torque parameter.